 Arapahoe/Douglas Works! has been providing virtual job fairs through Connecting Colorado, and we have increased our virtual presence by providing virtual workshops to businesses and jobseekers through our website utilizing Zoom, Mentimeter, Microsoft Teams, and GoToMeeting.
+Arapahoe/Douglas Works! uses a platform called Premier Virtual that allows for large scale job fairs to be completed in a virtual environment.

-During the pandemic, Arapahoe/Douglas Workforce Development Board meetings have been held virtually, via webinar, and customer one-on-one assistance is provided virtually utilizing the aforementioned virtual platforms and/or phone.
+During the pandemic, Arapahoe/Douglas Workforce Development Board meetings have been held virtually, via webinar, and customer one-on-one assistance is provided in-person and virtually utilizing the aforementioned virtual platforms and/or phone.
 Additionally, program forms have been transferred from paper to electronic fillable forms to ensure customers can receive the same delivery of service in a timely and efficient manner.